ljw222/Mitrani-Tutoring/documents/design-journey.md

 - At the moment, new users cannot be added.
 However, we could implement this as long as new students only create new accounts when they have their first meeting with you.
 Client must be logged into Student Center, but the new user will create their own password that is hashed by the site and stored as hashed in the database.
 Client did not ask for this feature, but we address it in case it is brought up.
 - User accounts also cannot be deleted or edited.
 Client did not ask for this feature, but again, we address it in case it is brought up.
 - Client cannot schedule appointments from the admin account.
 However, we structured the database and scheduling form to work around client's given availability, so students are meant to adjust to the client's availability more than the other way around.
 Client did not ask for an admin scheduling feature, but we address it in case it is brought up.
-- Ideally, user accounts would also have contact information.
-However, for the purpose of our project, we did not include contact information for the users in our seed data to protect the actual privacy of Client's students.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]
 - Client preferred to simply not be able to delete testimonials for ethical reasons and wanted members to submit honest and open testimonials that they are ok with being tied to, so there is no anonymous feature for submitting a testimonial.
 This is also better for prospective tutees who want to know the grades and actual experiences of other students/parents.